Saturday, June 1, 2019

 Body Marking and Race Number

-- Body marking will be done near the Check-In Tent on the pool patio on race day.
+- Body marking will take place on the pool patio near the registration tent during race day.

 Timing and Chips

-Timing chips are handed out in the pool area just before your swim start to eliminate participants accidentally walking across timing mats.
-Timing chips are on a comfortable Velcro & neoprene strap, and must be securely fastened to the left ankle.
-They may feel a little loose once you get in the water – this is normal – they will tighten back up once you get out of the pool.
+Timing chips are handed out in the pool area just before the swim start to eliminate participants accidentally walking across timing mats.
+Timing chips are on a comfortable Velcro & neoprene strap and must be securely fastened to the left ankle.
+STraps may feel a little loose once in the water – this is normal – strap will tighten up once out of the pool.
 Timing chips are given out right before the swimmer enters the pool.
 If a timing chip is lost, the participant will be charged $99 to replace the chip.

 Swim: 200 yards

-Report to the pool deck around 9:30am to be ready for an estimated start time at 10:00 am (we usually go faster than slower).
+Report to the pool deck around 9:30am to be ready for an estimated start time at 10:00 am (race tends to run ahead of schedule).

-Snake Style-Swim for the Try-a-Tri ONLY.
-(Snake swim map)
+Snake Style-Swim for Try-a-Tri ONLY (Snake swim map)

-- First, all athletes will be lined up along the wall according to estimated swim times.
+- Athletes will be lined up along the wall according to estimated swim times.

 - The fastest swimmer will enter the water first.

-- A representative from Underground Racing timing company will enter your race number into their timing system and will give you instructions when to start.
+- A representative from the timing company will enter race numbers into their timing system and will give instructions when to start.